wgilreath/WEJAC/README.md

 About
 =============================

 WEJAC is a simpler Java compiler.
 I was motivated to develop WEJAC for a tool that has fewer compiler options.
+Download WEJAC_July_2019.zip for entire package, or select the file to access and download.

 Features
 ========